How to Test IoT Security

 Insecure Ecosystem Interfaces

-Insufficient encryption and verification of the user’s identity or access rights in the ecosystem architecture, which is software, hardware, network, and interfaces outside of the device, enable the devices and associated components to get infected by malware.
+Insufficient encryption and verification of the user’s identity or access rights in the ecosystem architecture (i.e., software, hardware, firmware, network, and interfaces outside of the device) enable the devices and associated components to get infected by malware.
 Any element in the broad network of connected technologies is a potential source of risk.

 Insecure Network Services

-The services running on the device should be given special attention, particularly those that are open to the Internet and have a high risk of illegal remote control.
+Particular attention should be paid to services running on the device, especially those exposed to the Internet and with a high risk of unauthorized access.
 Do not keep ports open, update protocols, and ban any unusual traffic.

 Outdated Components

-Outdated software elements or frameworks make a device unprotected from cyberattacks.
-They enable third parties to interfere with the performance of the gadgets, operating them remotely or expanding the attack surface for the organization.
+Outdated software components or frameworks leave connected devices vulnerable to cyberattacks.
+These security weaknesses allow third parties to access the internal network and tamper with the performance of these gadgets, potentially operating them remotely or expanding the attack surface for the organization.

 Insecure Data Transfer/ Storage

-Bad device management happens because of a poor perception of and visibility into the network.
-Organizations have a bunch of different devices that they do not even know about, which are easy entry points for attackers.
-IoT developers are simply unprepared in terms of proper planning, implementation, and management tools.
+Inadequate management of IoT devices occurs due to poor network perception and visibility.
+Organizations may have many different devices that they do not even know about and that provide easy entry points for attackers.
+IoT developers are simply not prepared in terms of proper planning, implementation, and management tools.

 Poor Secure Update Mechanism